overbyte/notes/go-course.md

 	}
 }

-// GET a link and report the result back up to the main thread func checkLink(link string, c chan string) {
+// GET a link and report the result back up to the main routine func checkLink(link string, c chan string) {
     // GET a link
 	_, err := http.Get(link)